eclipse-theia/theia-website/src/docs/project_goals.md

 Tools and IDEs built on Theia can run as desktop applications or in the browser.
 The backend of Theia can run locally (for the desktop case) or as a remote service in the cloud.
 Both variants currently have an equal priority.

 ## Platform for IDEs and Tools
-Theia is targeted at building IDEs and tools.
-These tools can, but do not have to have similar feature sets compared to IDEs.
-Theia explicitly also targets tools that do not have a focus on textual input/editors or software development.
-Thus, Theia also puts tools in scope that include diagram editors or form-based UI.
+Theia is targeted at building a variety of custom tools.
+Prominent examples of Theia-based products include IDE's, but Theia also explicitly targets tools that do not focus on textual input/editors or software development.
+Thus, Theia's scope also included diagram editors or form-based UI.
 The Theia platform hence covers the typical application scenarios of the Eclipse rich-client platform (Eclipse RCP).
 As a consequence, the platform aims at making as few assumptions as possible about what adopters might want to build with Theia.
-It explicitly allows deviating from the standard workbench layout and also to remove all default features.
+It explicitly allows deviation from the standard workbench layout and the removal of all default features.

 ## Basic Workbench Frame